cesaiskra/ucloud-python-sdk/README.md

 		export UCLOUD_PRIKEY="asdf"

 		hyphendeMacBook-Air:ucloud-python-sdk hyphen$ source ucloud.rc
+命令帮助:

-        hyphendeMacBook-Air:ucloud-python-sdk hyphen$ python shell.py
+        (.venv)hyphendeMacBook-Air:ucloud-python-sdk hyphen$ python ucloudclient/shell.py
         usage: ucloud [--debug] [--timings] <subcommand> ...

         Command line interface for ucloud

         Positional arguments:
           <subcommand>
-            uhost-create    boot a host
+            uhost-attach-disk        attach a disk to a host uhost-create             boot a host
-            uhost-image-list
-                            list all images
+            uhost-create-image       create an image from a given host uhost-create-snapshot    create a snapshot from a host uhost-delete-image       delete an image by id
+            uhost-detach-disk        attach a disk to a host uhost-get-price          get price of given type of host/s uhost-get-vnc            get a host's vnc connection information uhost-image-list         list all images
             uhost-list               list uhosts
+            uhost-list-snapshot      list snapshots of an instance
+            uhost-modify-name        modify a host's tag
+            uhost-reboot             reboot a host
+            uhost-reinstall          reinstall a host
+            uhost-reset-password     reset a host's password
+            uhost-resize             resize a host
-            uhost-show      show a uhost
+            uhost-show               show detail of a host
-            bash-completion
+            uhost-start              start a host
+            uhost-stop               stop a host
+            uhost-terminate          terminate a host
+            umon-metric-get          get metic data
+            unet-eip-bandwidth-modify
+                                     modify bandwidth of a given eip
+            unet-eip-bind            bind ip to given resource
+            unet-eip-create          create an eip
+            unet-eip-get             query eip in given id/s
+            unet-eip-price-get       get eip price
+            unet-eip-release         release an eip
+            unet-eip-unbind          unbind ip to given resource
+            unet-eip-update          update an eip
+            unet-eip-weight-modify   modify weight of a given eip unet-sec-creat           create security group
+            unet-sec-delete          delete given security group
+            unet-sec-get             get security group info
+            unet-sec-grant           grant given security group to specified resource unet-sec-reource-get     get resource attached to given security group unet-sec-update          update security group
+            unet-vip-allocate        allocate a vip
+            unet-vip-get             list vip
+            unet-vip-release         release a vip
-                            Prints all of the commands and options to stdout so that the ucloud.bash_completion script doesn't have to hard code them.
+            bash-completion          Prints all of the commands and options to stdout so that the ucloud.bash_completion script doesn't
+                                     have to hard code them.
             help                     Display help about this program or one of its subcommands.

         Optional arguments:
           --debug                    Print debugging output
           --timings                  Print call timing info

         See "ucloud help COMMAND" for help on a specific command.

+命令样例:

         hyphendeMacBook-Air:ucloud-python-sdk hyphen$ python shell.py uhost-show --uhostid uhost-4dmzop
         +----------------+------------------------------------------------------------------+